Sammaye/yii2-mongodb/README.md

 #### RangeValidator

-Checks if all values is are in a range of other values and will format it the range if you fill in `format` property.
+Checks if all values are in a range of other values and will format the range if you fill in the `format` property.
 It can take an anon function for the `format` property or `int`, `float`, `string` or nothing.
 Nothing will result in nothing being done to the value.

 This validator can also be called by `inInt` which is a shortcut for calling `['intRange', 'in', 'range' => [1,2,3], 'format' => 'int']`.

 ### Active Query Changes

-The active query now has the ability to not only stream, via `each()` but also get the raw cursor back:
+The active query now has the ability to not only stream, via `each()`, but also get the raw cursor back:

 	User::find()->where(['cheese' => 'cheddar'])->raw()->info(); // gets cursor info

-`each()` will get the cursor and one by one instantiate it and use the cursors own batch methods to pull from MongoDB in your configured `batchSize()`
+`each()` will get the cursor and, one by one, instantiate the rows as models, using the cursors own batch methods to pull from MongoDB in your configured `batchSize()`
 (normally 100 rows at a time) instead of using the `all()` or nothing method.

 This is especially helpful for large scripts where you could easily run out of memory.